Being able to recognize patterns of integration and multiplicity ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Being able to recognize patterns of integration and multiplicity for common functional groups makes structure identification more efficient.
-Draw the pattern of integration and multiplicity you'd expect to see for each common alkyl group. (d) t-butyl
+Draw the pattern of integration and multiplicity you'd expect to see for each common alkyl group. (c) isopropyl

 Verified Solution